Return To the NES With The RetroMini-X

 Sure I’d like to play some of those old titles again - even if I don’t go back to storage for them, they’re awfully cheap on eBay.
 But my mobile lifestyle no longer has me sitting for hours on end in front of a TV, regardless of it being high-definition or 5X the size of the old Trinitron.
 So that’s where the RetroMini-X comes in.

-The Shape Of Things To Come - Handling the RetroMini-X
+The Shape Of Things To Come - Handling the RetroMini-X (5 out of 5)

 The first thing that grabs you is the RetroMini’s shape.
 The handheld is designed to look like a NES controller, matt-black color and all (why anyone would choose the alternate white is beyond me).
 The Director pad at the left and the control buttons at the right will fall naturally under your fingers, cramped quarters and all, with the ubiquitous “Start” and “Menu” buttons doing their duty.
 You might as well grab a Phillips jeweler’s screwdriver and open the battery compartment in the back and get some batteries in there first.